vermaabhinav062-csit/git-assignment-abhinav/README.md

 # GitHub & Git assingement
+## what i learned from the video
-## after watching that video i understood what git and git hub are and how they work .
+after watching that video i understood what git and git hub are and how they work .
 - i learned how to create a repository on github .
 - i understood how git add , commit , and push work .
 - i learned how to clone a github repository using vs code